teimurjan/teimurjan.github.io.development/src/posts/2019-11-27-digits-recognizer-from-zero-to-an-applicaiton.md

 import matplotlib.pyplot as plt
 ```

-### Prepare data

-The dataset from [MNIST Database](http://yann.lecun.com/exdb/mnist/) is available in the datasets module of sklearn, so let's start with loading the data.
+Now it's necessary to load [MNIST Database](http://yann.lecun.com/exdb/mnist/) which is located in the datasets module of sklearn.

 ```python
 digits = datasets.load_digits()
 ```

-Now we need to have two different datasets: one for testing and the other for training our model.
+When the data is fetched and ready, we can move to the next step of splitting the data onto 2 parts: training and testing.

 ```python
 (X_train, X_test, y_train, y_test) = train_test_split(